 • Booklet with illustrations and descriptions of the whiskies

 *Tasting glass not included

-Contains 12 glass tubes of 25 ml with the following Whiskies:
+This Tasting Contains 12 tubes of the following Whiskies:

 Suntory is one of Japan’s largest producers of whisky, as they own several different distilleries.
 The Suntory Toki is one of their new modern releases, and is a blended whisky created from Suntory’s three distilleries: Yamazaki, Hakushu and Chita.
 It works great as an easy sipping whisky to spend an evening with, but the Suntory Toki also does really well in a highball – a popular combination of whisky and soda that has captured the imagination of Japan.